Program & Application Guidelines

-International Scholars are provided with an AU ID card and access to our state-of-the-art library for research, telephone services (excluding long distance), computer labs and meeting rooms.
+International Scholars are provided with an AU ID card and access to our state-of-the-art library for research, computer labs and meeting rooms.
 Additional information will be given upon arrival.

 Participants in this program pay a monthly program fee of $250.00, and are responsible for their own travel expenses, accommodations, and any related living costs.
 Additional proof of finance is needed for dependants, and health coverage is required for visitors and dependents.